Kitsap Admirals: History

 On Dec.
 19, 2011, the Kitsap Sun announced that the city of Bremerton had landed an ABA franchise.
 Originally, the Admirals intended to make the Kitsap Sun Pavilion their home venue.
 However, the building did not meet the arena requirements of the league (regulation hardwood court floor).
 Unable to renovate the arena, the Kitsap Admirals made Olympic College's Bremer Student Center their home.

 The Admirals made their ABA debut on Nov.
 3, 2012 at OC against the Seattle Mountaineers.
 The first basket in team history was a three-pointer by Bremerton graduate Ben Wilson.
 The Admirals lost to Seattle 97-89.
 The team earned their first victory in their second game, played on Veterans Day 2012, defeating the Lakewood Panthers at Pierce College.

 The Kitsap Admirals Basketball Club is a Washington state non-profit organization.
-The organization includes the team; the Flight 360 Dance Crew and JR Flight Dance Crew; the Pom-Pom Squad and the AAU girls and boys programs; and "360 STAND UP!," an anti-bullying program in communities within the 360 area code.
+The organization includes the Admirals Prep team, AAU girls and boys programs; and "360 STAND UP!," an anti-bullying program in communities within the 360 area code.